Gisto/Gisto/README.md

 ## Downloads

-Binary files for various platforms will be provided upon release, if you *really can't wait* - you can package Gisto by yourself (see "Packaging instructions" bellow).
+Binary files for various platforms will be provided upon release, if you *really can't wait* - you can package Codr by yourself (see "Packaging instructions" bellow).

 ## Packaging instructions

-Gisto depends on [node-webkit](https://github.com/rogerwang/node-webkit) project.
+Codr depends on [node-webkit](https://github.com/rogerwang/node-webkit) project.
 Build instructions for your platform may be found on the projects [Wiki](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps#make-a-package).

 ## Issues and bug reporting

-Please feel free to add a bug / feature request / suggestions to the [issue tracker]( https://github.com/Gisto/gisto/issues).
+Please feel free to add a bug / feature request / suggestions to the [issue tracker]( https://codrs.com/codrs/codr/issues).

 ## License